percona/psmysql-docs/docs/quickstart-yum.md

         mysql>
         ```

 8. The temporary password must be replaced.
 Run the ALTER USER command tochange the password for the root user.
-Remember or save the new password.You will need it to log into the server in the next step.
+Remember or save the new password.
+You will need it to log into the server in the next step.

     ```{.bash data-prompt="mysql>"}
     mysql> ALTER USER 'root'@'localhost' IDENTIFIED BY '[your password]';